The Biggest Challenge Facing Banks in 2018

 All of this opens the question: What do bank customers want?

-CGI answered this question in their recent report, “Understanding Financial Consumers in the Digital Era,” wherein they surveyed 1,244 consumers about banking.
+CGI answered this question in their report, “Understanding Financial Consumers in the Digital Era,” wherein they surveyed 1,244 consumers about banking.
 The report found that five items stood out above the rest:

 Analyzing the Top 5 Wants